 We are committed to helping you through your study journey.
-Our understanding Student Support staff and dedicated Success Coaches are there to support you with orientation, integration (from the start of your program to finish), industry placements and internships.
+Our understanding Student Support staff and dedicated Success Coaches are there to support you with orientation, integration, industry placements and internships.

 We place a strong emphasis on personal responsibility - we expect students to be self-directed and take a key role in shaping their education.